-Ranging from gummy candies to medicines and from puddings to glue, gelatin is a substance used in a variety of products.
+Gelatin is a substance used in a variety of products ranging from gummy candies to medicines and from puddings to glue.
 It can also be found in kitchens for culinary use, as it thickens, texturizes, and stabilizes a variety of foods and meals.

 Unless you frequently make items with gelatin, you may find yourself with a supply forgotten in the back of your pantry.
 At this point, you might wonder, would this gelatin still work, or has it gone bad?

 Whether you have a box of pre-made gelatin dessert or a packet of unflavored gelatin in your pantry, you may wonder if it will expire or lose its gelling ability.

 If you are wondering if gelatin can go bad, read ahead for an explanation of what gelatin is, how it can be used, and whether or not it has a shelf life.

 Here’s the deal: Gelatin has a long shelf life, and you can expect powdered gelatin to last for several years and pre-made gelatin products to last for many months.

 In its natural state, gelatin is a translucent, colorless, and flavorless ingredient derived from collagen.

 So, what is it useful for?
 Gelatin is used as a gelling agent in food, beverages, medications, and more.